pinc1-tech/pinc1-tech.github.io/_posts/2026-09-12-embroidery.md

 ![Baby Seal](https://pinc1-tech.github.io/assets/img/IMG_3173.jpeg)

 One tip I would give to past me before starting this project is to look at the image of the stitch.
-Once you see where the thread comes out of and goes into, as long as you know which side is the "bad side" it is pretty intuitive.
+Once you see where the thread comes out of and goes into, as long as you know which side the "bad side" is, it is pretty intuitive.